Andover-Robotics/ARC-Base/readme.md

     }
 }
 ```
-9. Update gradle to 7.0.1
+9. Change gradle version to 7.0.1 in `gradle-wrapper.properties`
+    - Also follow the android studio prompt to update gradle when it appears
 10. add `android.useAndroidX=true` to gradle.properties
+11. copy this project's TeamCode folder
-11. add the stuff to the control hubs
+12. add the stuff to the control hubs
     - add here